k78ma/quartz/content/ML/Normalizing Flows for Modeling Densities.md

 date: 2026-08-04
 aliases: normalizing flows for modeling densities
 ---
-Normalizing flows is capable of computing the exact log-likelihood of a new sample, unlike [[GANs]], [[VAE Intuition|VAEs]], and [[Diffusion Models]].
+Normalizing flows is capable of computing the exact log-likelihood of a new sample, unlike [[GANs]], [[VAE Intuition|VAEs]], and [[Diffusion Model]].
 GANs are not probabilistic, and both VAEs and diffusion models can only return a lower bound on the likelihood.

 ![[Normalizing Flows for Modeling Densities-1785878426777.webp]]